fabianhartmann2/AutomaticDockerCluster/readme.md

  rancher/agent:{RANCHERVERSION} \
  http://{RANCHERURL}:{RANCHERPORT}/v1/scripts/{JOINTOKEN}
  ```
 7. IN the DNS TXT Record add or modify the following entries based on the RUN Command in the "add Host page" of Rancher UI:

 	```
-	AGENT=
-	RANCHERURL=
-	ENCRYPTED=
-	JOINTOKEN=
+	AGENT={RANCHERVERSION}
+	RANCHERURL={RANCHERURL}
+	JOINTOKEN={JOINTOKEN}
 	```

 #### CLIENT